deeplook/ipyrest/README.md

 Installation
 ------------

-Released versions of Ipyrest can be installed from PyPI with:
+Released versions of ipyrest can be installed from PyPI with:

 ``` {.sourceCode .bash}
 pip install ipyrest
 ```

-Development versions of Ipyrest can be installed either directly from GitHub or after downloading/cloning and unpacking like this in its top-level directory:
+Development versions of ipyrest can be installed either directly from GitHub or after downloading/cloning and unpacking like this in its top-level directory:

 ``` {.sourceCode .bash}
 pip install git+https://github.com/deeplook/ipyrest